Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Buyers of LEDs face a moderate level of risk from the supply chain.
 LED suppliers rely on inputs from a variety of upstream manufacturers of goods such as chemicals, semiconductors, plastic and wires.
-Common threats shared by second-tier suppliers include fluctuations in the availability and prices of major raw materials,...
+Second tier suppliers, such as petroleum refiners, copper rolling, drawing and extruding firms and iron and steel...
 Subscribe to learn more.